Our trustees and supporters

 After her retirement in 2000, Jean opted to join the Veterinary Medicines Directorate (and Agency of DEFRA).
 She was there for the next 11 years, during which time as Executive Assistant to the CEO, she organised, with budgetary control, three events (in Windsor, Edinburgh Castle and Surrey) for the human and veterinary medicines, as part of the UK’s 6th month Presidency of the EU, working closely with Government Ministers and DEFRA Officials.

 Jean has now retired again and re-located to Wales – keen to contribute to the local area.
 She has been a trustee for Emmaus South Wales for a number of years carrying out all aspects of marketing for the charity.
-Jean is a valued trustee and brings forward her extensive expertise and experience in marketing to support our newly appointed Marketing Coordinator, Georgia.
+Jean is a valued trustee and brings forward her extensive expertise and experience in marketing to support our Marketing Coordinator, Georgia.